coalton-lang/coalton/docs/intro-to-coalton.md

   (or (cheap 5) True (really-expensive (expt 2 1000000))))
 ```

 In this case, `really-expensive` will never get called due to short-circuiting.
-Also note that both `and` and `or` can take any number of arguments, including zero.
+Also note that both `and` and `or` can take one or more arguments.

 ## `COALTON-LIBRARY:PROGN`